 The short term incentive ("STI") is an annual cash payment subject to achieving performance criteria based both on financial and non-financial key performance indicators.
-There is a target level of payment with an additional stretch component available for outperformance.
+There is a target level of payment with an additional stretch component available for out-performance.
 The Board has 100% discretion in all matters.

 Features Description Purpose To motivate executives to achieve the short term performance targets.
-Opportunity Target (as % of Fixed) Maximum (as % of Fixed) KMP 50% 100% Performance Period 12 months Gateway and performance metrics The STI is subject to an N based on NPAT against bu made.
-The maximum STI that can be earned is illetites Company NPAT against b udget STI that ca n be earned <85% O% 85% 42.5% 100% 50% 50% 110% 100% 70% of the STI that can be performance against budg personal KPIs.
-The personal KPIs are ind teted NPAT with the remaining 30% dependent ividual to the executive's position and capacity e for payment as it is based upon the financial upon the individual's performance against their to influence, pre-agreed with the Board, and atisfaction, systems, risk and staff development Assessment, approval and payment mittee assesses actual financial performance ive's performance against their personal KPIs to The Board has 100% discretion with the STI outcome including the exercising of judgement with regard to any matter, both positive and negative, that may have occurred during the financial period and to adjust the levels of achievement accordingly.
+Opportunity Target (as % of Fixed) Maximum (as % of Fixed) КМР 50% 100% Performance Period 12 months Gateway and performance metrics The STI is subject to an NPAT gabased on NPAT against budget ments are made.
+The maximum STI that can be earned is Company NPAT against budge t STI that c an be earned <85% 0% 85% 42.5% 100% 50% 110% 100% • d capacity to influence, pre-agreed with the Board, and ustomer satisfaction, systems, risk and staff development.
+The personal KPIs are individua relate to strategically importan t initiatives and measures for cu ustomer satisfaction, systems, risk and staff development.
+Assessment, approval and payment ed financial statements, and eac ation Committee assesses actual financial performance ch executive's performance against their personal KPIs to The Board has 100% discretion with the STI outcome including the exercising of judgement with regard to any matter, both positive and negative, that may have occurred during the financial period and to adjust the levels of achievement accordingly.
 Once approved, the STI rewards are paid in the month following the release of the Company's results to the ASX.
-Deferral For the 2017 financial year a deferral mechanism was introduced whereby 15% of the awarded STI is deferred for one year and subject to forfeiture should a material misstatement or omission in the financial statements become apparent, or the executive act in a manner unbecoming of the office held.
-This deferral percentage will rise to 30% in the 2018 year. later, subject to the restrict converted into performance receive an uplift by a divide ctions stated, and will earn interest at a suitab se share rights at a VWAP for the 5 days prior t
+Deferral For the 2017 financial year a deferral mechanism was introduced whereby 15% of the awarded STI is deferred for on year and subject to forfeiture should a material misstatement or omission in the financial statements become appart or the executive act in a manner unbecoming of the office held.
+This deferral percentage will rise to 30% in the 2018 year.
+The deferred portion is subject to an election by the KMP as to its method of payment.
+It can be paid in cash one year later, subject to the restrictions stated, and will earn interest at a suitable deposit rate for that period, or it can be converted into performance share rights at a VWAP for the 5 days prior to the payment date of the initial tranche and receive an uplift by a dividend equivalent for any dividends declared during the deferral period.
+The performance rights will then be converted to shares on the due date and awarded to the KMP.

-STI outcomes for 2017 - Audited
+STI OUTCOMES FOR 2017 - AUDITED